symblai/symbl-python-sdk/symbl/readme.md

 Based on PSTN and SIP protocols, the Telephony API provides an interface for the developers to have Symbl bridge/join VoIP calls and get the results back in real-time as well.
 Optionally, the developer can also trigger an email at the end of the conversation containing the URL to view the transcription, insights and topics in a single page Web Application.

 1. start_pstn(phoneNumber, dtmf, actions, data):
     >
     >1. phoneNumber: phoneNumber where symbl should call
     >2. dtmf : (Optional) dtmf sequence to entered by symbl to join the call
+    >3. credentials:- (optional) Don't add this parameter if you have symbl.conf file in your home directory or working directory
     >3. actions : (Optional) follows the following pattern
     >
     >        [{invokeOn: "stop", name: "sendSummaryEmail", parameters: {emails: ["email@example.com"]}}]
     >
     >4. data: (Optional) {session: {name: "sessionName"}}
+    >5. languages: (optinal) To provide the Language list explicitly
+    >6. timezone: (optinal) To provide timezone explicitly
     >
     >For more details check documentation [here][telephony-docs]
     >